Chapter 15: The Voice

 peaceful state before being translated from one dehumanizing situation

 here on earth into an infinitely worse one.
-The enemy had no clue,
+The enemy had no prior

-was President Johnson responsible.
+responsible.
 Nor was God responsible.
-All
+All responsibility for their

 There was little doubt that these were the NVA conscripts who had